When you buy through links on our site, we may earn an affiliate commission. Learn more

-After creating your company’s profiles, you’ll be able to choose the modules that you can use to keep track of your projects and operations like sales orders and estimates.
-There’s more help available if you want to configure opening balances, bank connections, and assign roles to several users.
+After creating your company’s profiles, you’ll be able to choose the modules that you can use to keep track of your projects and operations, like sales orders and estimates.
+In addition, there’s more help available if you want to configure opening balances, bank connections and assign roles to several users.

 You should create records for contacts and items and download sample files.
-You can always enter data manually, but you’ll save a lot of time, money, and effort if you enter data beforehand.
+Of course, you can always enter data manually, but you’ll save a lot of time, money, and effort if you enter data beforehand.

 The screen displays valuable information about your transactions and projects to help you observe all operations in real-time.
 Data like overdue and current receivables, payables, and cash flow will allow you to see how your business decisions are actually working.

 You can also keep an eye on the status of your projects with a chart that shows changes in income and expenses.
 The user interface is easy to understand, even if you have no previous experience with accounting tools.
-The interface features buttons, drop-down lists, fields, and checkboxes that will allow for easy navigation and entry.
+The interface features buttons, drop-down lists, fields, and checkboxes to allow easy navigation and entry.

-There are several links to several setup features, including taxes, currencies, templates, reminders, and various automation tools.
+Several links to several setup features include taxes, currencies, templates, reminders, and various automation tools.
 Moreover, the built-in features connect Zoho Books with other Zoho tools like Zoho CRM, Zoho Projects, and Zoho Expenses.